greenelab/meta-review/manuscript.md

 To determine authorship we followed the International Committee of Medical Journal Editors (ICMJE) guidelines and used GitHub to track contributions.
 ICMJE recommends authors substantially contribute to, draft, approve, and agree to be accountable for the manuscript [@jFIYgRfv].
 We acknowledged other contributors who did not meet all four criteria, including contributors who provided text but did not review and approve the complete manuscript.
-`TODO: In Discussion, mention the challenge of determining contributions of potential authors who worked with someone else on the text but did not make their own commits`
 Although these criteria provided a straightforward, equitable way to determine who would be an author, they did not produce a traditionally ordered author list.
 In biomedical journals, the convention is that the first and last authors made the most substantial contributions to the manuscript.
 This convention can be difficult to reconcile in a collaborative effort.